nar300/Net_core_-Web-Api-_backend-using-interface/README.md

 New get Package manager then
 Package manager console  and then

-Add-migration initial create , update-database ,
+Add-migration initial create hit enter ,and then type-- update-database hit enter ,
 --------this will create databse   and tables for you